 You can’t directly pay somebody to follow you, but you can pay Twitter to recommend you to them.

 Through a follower campaign, you can promote your account to non-followers through their Home timeline and Who to follow panel.

 It’s an opportunity to reach new people.

-In fact, Ferguson Bath, Kitchen & Lighting Gallery increased its follower count by 3000% using a follower campaign.
+In fact, Alimetiers increased their followers by 200% using a follower campaign.

-Much like Facebook Ads, these campaigns can be easily set up within the platform.
+Much like Facebook Ads, Twitter Follower campaigns can be easily set up within the platform.